 A week’s work experience proved life-changing for Nathan Hunt.
-Now 17, he swapped plans for A Levels and university for an apprenticeship with National Grid.
+Now he's swapped plans for A Levels and university for an apprenticeship with National Grid.
 Here he talks about what and how he’s learning and his hopes for the future.

 I joined National Grid at 16 as an apprentice.
 I was planning to do the normal school ‘conveyor belt’ thing – A-levels, a degree, maybe a Masters – before moving into a career.
 But then, a year before my GCSEs, I saw a week’s taster course with National Grid* advertised on our school intranet.
 It was free and a week off school – what was not to like!